soma00333/profile/docs/work_experience/eukarya.md

     </tr>
     <tr>
       <td><strong>Solution</strong></td>
-      <td>I made a clear interface for Wasm modules.
+      <td>To solve this, I made a clear interface for Wasm modules.
 It controlled how data passes and how functions are called.
 This kept user scripts safe.</td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>